Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-88-the-turning-gears.md

 And Daar had a solution that was both perfect and terrible.

-“Fact is, your people are the galaxy’s finest warriors, ready-made.
+"Fact is, your people are the galaxy’s finest warriors, ready-made.
 Strong to a man in both body and soul, wise in the ways of hunt and war…what you’ll be after this war, I don’t know.
-But here and now, the People are exactly who we need.”
+But here and now, the People are exactly who we need."

 He stood and prowled restlessly around the lodge.
-“I’ve shown all of you ‘fore the Gods themselves, I can Take what I want.
+"I’ve shown all of you ‘fore the Gods themselves, I can Take what I want.
 But there’s a greater strength still in askin’ anyway, an’ *meaning* it.
 So I’m Givin’ ‘ya somethin’: I’m givin’ ‘ya the chance ‘ta stay here, on ‘yer peaceful world, ‘ta turn ‘yer back on the war in the sky.
 ‘Cuz I don’t want slaves.
-I want *friends.* I want *allies.* But I know ‘yer not gonna stap away from a fight this big, ‘cuz the gods made you too strong ‘fer that.”
+I want *friends.* I want *allies.* But I know ‘yer not gonna stap away from a fight this big, ‘cuz the gods made you too strong ‘fer that."

 He turned and swept his animal, yellow eyes around the lodge, spearing every Given-Man with his gaze.
-“So.
+"So.
 Will you send ‘yer men?
 Will you let them go through Gaoian rites an’ Human trainin’?
-Will you let them see ‘fer themselves the strength we can build *together?”*
+Will you let them see ‘fer themselves the strength we can build *together?"*

 There was silence, broken only by the hiss of sacred root burning in the fire.
 Then Vemik stood, as Yan had known he’d be the first to do.
 Ferd was scarcely a heartbeat behind him.
 Then Loor, then Gurn, then Joomak, then the whole lodge was on its feet and Daar had his answer.